strengthandwill/nd1309-p2-Decentralized-Star-Notary-Service/README.md

-# Build CryptoStar Dapp on Ethereum
+# Udacity Build CryptoStar Dapp on Ethereum

 ## Specify the Truffle version and OpenZeppelin version used in the project.
 * Truffle version: v5.4.6